TripleSumm: Adaptive Triple-Modality Fusion for Video Summarization¶

 Key Findings¶

-- Visual-only models achieve τ=0.091 on MoSu; adding text raises this to 0.128, and further adding audio yields 0.145 — each modality contributes independently.
+- Visual-only models achieve τ=0.091 on MoSu; adding text increases it to 0.128, and audio further to 0.145, proving independent modality contributions.

 Highlights & Insights¶

-- The fusion token as a "neutral anchor" for cross-modal interaction is the key innovation — it eliminates the modality bias caused by using visual features as the query in conventional methods.
+- Using a fusion token as a "neutral anchor" for cross-modal interaction is a key innovation, avoiding the vision-centric bias of traditional methods.

-- The hierarchical window design of MST enables the model to build temporal understanding progressively from local to global, which is especially important for long videos (>2 minutes).
+- The hierarchical window design of MST allows the model to build temporal understanding from local to global scales, which is especially important for videos longer than 2 minutes.

-- Incorporating three modalities not only improves performance but also enhances robustness — performance degrades gracefully when any single modality is missing.
+- The inclusion of triple modalities improves both performance and robustness; performance degradation is controlled when any single modality is missing.

 - The "Most Replayed" annotation scheme for MoSu is a pragmatic choice, leveraging collective viewing behavior as a free proxy for frame importance.